samuelkala/PollyWebApp/README.md

 # PollyWebApp

-This app converts power point files' footnotes in speech.
+This app ciao power point files' footnotes in speech.